 Continue doing research to find schools that are a good fit for you.

 Identify and contact potential recommenders.
 It's a great idea to write a brief profile or bio about yourself to help your recommenders write the best letter possible.

 Start thinking MCAT.
-This high-stakes exam requires knowledge of biology, inorganic chemistry, organic chemistry, and physics, you must really prepare for to do well.
+This high-stakes exam requires knowledge of biology, inorganic chemistry, organic chemistry, and physics.
+You must really prepare to do well.
 To gauge your performance, take a free online practice test.